gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 ---
 ### I am crunching for the pool but the wallet still shows INVESTOR and 0 magnitude.
 Is that ok?

-That is perfectly normal when pool-mining you do work for the pool's account and as a reward get transactions from the pool for the work you did.
-Because of this you do not work for your own CPID and have no magnitude.
+On the beacon menu, make sure to click on "Pool" button at the start.
+Click start over if you don't see a selection option.
+This doesn't technically matter, but it will help get rid of error messages that aren't relevant to you

 ---
 ### I am crunching for the pool but even though I work on projects this is not shown on the profile page of the pool.
 What can I do?

 Make sure you remove all existing projects, which use your account, from the BOINC manager before syncing to the pool.

 ---
 # Staking